Shamillion/haskell-server/README.md

   │   ├── Auth.hs                    -- lib for user authorization.
   │   ├── Category.hs                -- lib for working with categories.
   │   ├── Config.hs                  -- lib for working with Config.json, database and logger.
+  │   ├── ConnectDB.hs               -- function for connecting to the database.
+  │   ├── Environment.hs             -- data types and function for environment.
+  │   ├── Error.hs                   -- data types for errors.
   │   ├── Lib.hs                     -- common functions used in the project.
+  │   ├── Logger.hs                  -- logging functions
   │   ├── MigrationsDB.hs            -- lib for creating and verifying a database.
   │   ├── News.hs                    -- lib for working with news.
   │   ├── Photo.hs                   -- lib for working with images.